repiyann/adonis6-auth-template/README.md

 - User Registration: Users can create accounts.
 - User Login: Secure login system using JWT for authentication.
 - Password Reset: Ability to reset passwords via email.
+- Email Verification: Ensures users verify their email addresses before gaining full access to the system.
 - Access Token Guard: Token-based authentication for secure API access.
 - Modular & Scalable: Built in a way that is easy to scale and extend for larger applications.